-Page 30 of 39 159, 160, 161, 162, 163, 164 of 2022 Intexo In the matter of Petition of MRVGS for penal action against MSEDCL for breach of provisions of law in respect of new electricity connections to Agricultural consumers, and non-compliance of certain other directions.
+In the matter of Petition of MRVGS for penal action against MSEDCL for breach of provisions of law in respect of new electricity connections to Agricultural consumers, and non-compliance of certain other directions.
 The relevant portion is reproduced below: -

-"16.
+- "16.
 MSEDCL appears to have complied with the direction to ascertain if additional charges beyond the approved Schedule of Charges were recovered during the relevant period from consumers, or publicly appeal to affected consumers and refund the charges.
 Any remaining consumers can also approach MSEDCL, and the CGRFs if they do not get a response.
-However, MSEDCL should submit to the Commission, before the Technical Validation Session (TVS) in respect of its pending MYT Petition, the number of consumers identified, and additional charges refunded or pending for refund so far.

-17. The Commission has noted MSEDCL's submission regarding compliance of directions to review its Circulars and practices in the context of DDF, service connections, etc.

-18. MSEDCL's Reply in the present proceedings is silent on submission of a Schedule of Charges for DDF.
-While there may be complexities in such an exercise, the Commission directs MSEDCL to make its submission to the Commission on this matter before the TVS to be held on its pending MYT Petition, since the Schedule of Charges would also be addressed in those proceedings.

-19. The Commission is of the view that, while there has been no breach of the provisions of law or the Commission's Orders as contended in some matters, with regard to the remaining no useful purpose would be served by invoking Sections 142 and 146 of the EA, 2003 in view of the foregoing."

-(ix) Supreme Court judgment dated 10.11.2016 in Civil Appeal No. 4305 of 2007 filed by MSEDCL.
-Relevant portion of the judgment is reproduced below: -

-"Ms. Rimali Batra, the learned counsel, appearing for the appellant has argued vehemently and has made all submissions, which could have been made.
+However, MSEDCL should submit to the Commission, before the Technical Validation Session (TVS) in respect of its pending MYT Petition, the number of consumers identified, and additional charges refunded or pending for refund so far. - 17.
+The Commission has noted MSEDCL's submission regarding compliance of directions to review its Circulars and practices in the context of DDF, service connections, etc. - 18.
+MSEDCL's Reply in the present proceedings is silent on submission of a Schedule of Charges for DDF.
+While there may be complexities in such an exercise, the Commission directs MSEDCL to make its submission to the Commission on this matter before the TVS to be held on its pending MYT Petition, since the Schedule of Charges would also be addressed in those proceedings. - 19.
+The Commission is of the view that, while there has been no breach of the provisions of law or the Commission's Orders as contended in some matters, with regard to the remaining no useful purpose would be served by invoking Sections 142 and 146 of the EA, 2003 in view of the foregoing." - (ix) Supreme Court judgment dated 10.11.2016 in Civil Appeal No. 4305 of 2007 filed by MSEDCL.
+Relevant portion of the judgment is reproduced below: - - "Ms. Rimali Batra, the learned counsel, appearing for the appellant has argued vehemently and has made all submissions, which could have been made.
 However, we are unable to agree with her submissions.
-The impugned judgement does not require any interference.

-The Civil Appeal is dismissed.
-Pending application, if any, stands disposed of."

-(x) Letter dated 20.07.2017 from the Commission to MSEDCL for compliance of Commission's directives regarding refund of amount recovered other than approved schedule of charges after judgment dated 10.11.2016 of Supreme Court dismissing taken up at ATE and then in Supreme Court by MSEDCL.
-The Commission has also accepted the reality that there has been an overlap between ORC and SLC (for Dedicated

-Civil Appeal No. 4305 of 2007.
+The impugned judgement does not require any interference. - The Civil Appeal is dismissed.
+Pending application, if any, stands disposed of." - (x) Letter dated 20.07.2017 from the Commission to MSEDCL for compliance of Commission's directives regarding refund of amount recovered other than approved schedule of charges after judgment dated 10.11.2016 of Supreme Court dismissing Civil Appeal No. 4305 of 2007.

-On close scrutiny of the legal travel of the case, it is noted that the issue of SLC was and CRA from 08.09.2006 to 30.04.2007.
-However, this refund could not take place because of a specific order of the Commission dated 16.02.2008 in Case No. 56 of 2007 due to Civil Appeal No. 4305 of 2007 pending in Supreme Court and stay thereon.
+- 9. On close scrutiny of the legal travel of the case, it is noted that the issue of SLC was taken up at ATE and then in Supreme Court by MSEDCL.
+The Commission has also accepted the reality that there has been an overlap between ORC and SLC (for Dedicated Distribution Facilities).
+The Commission in its order dated 17.05.2007 in Case No. 82 of 2006 has stipulated the period of refund for amount collected towards ORC, Cost of Meter and CRA from 08.09.2006 to 30.04.2007.
+However, this refund could not take place because of specific order of the Commission dated 16.02.2008 in Case No. 56 of 2007 due to Civil Appeal No. 4305 of 2007 pending in Supreme Court and stay thereon. - 10.
+Considering the various submissions, arguments, orders, judgments referred to by the Appellants and the Respondent, this Authority has framed the following two issues A and B to consider the maintainability as well as merit of these Representations.